FCrSTATS/Visualisations/kmeanandternary.md

 ![](https://github.com/FCrSTATS/Visualisations/blob/master/Images/ternary5.png?raw=true)

-We can see that players within Cluster 3 have a high tendancy to Pass with over 80 of their actions being passes.
+We can see that players within Cluster 3 have a high tendancy to Pass with over 80% of their actions being passes.
 Maybe we are about to sell our best midfielder who dictates and maintains our possessions.
-If we were looking across the league for a replacement we could focus our efforts on players that also reside in cluster 3.
+If we were looking across the league for a replacement we could focus our efforts on players that also reside in Cluster 3.

 Granted we are using fake data but this article may spark a thought about how you could use ternary plots and/or k-means clustering with other data.